newtriks/cssapi/README.md

 As you can see, this allows you to completely decouple your declaration of a value from the implementation of breakpoints to render that value.
 You can think about what a value *means* rather than what it *is*.

-Note: If you are targeting a range that spans more than one scope, the value from the lowest scope will be used.
+*Note:* If you are targeting a range that spans more than one scope, the value from the lowest scope will be used.
 In such cases it is your responsibility to use separate ranges to cover different scopes.

-#### mq()
+### mq()

 The `api` function has two functions available as properties on itself.
 The first is `mq` which allows you to declare breakpoints in a more traditional way.
-Values supplied will be resolved using any scopes defined for that breakpoint or range of breakpoints and rendered with the appropriate query. `mq` does not support values defined as arrays or objects as they make no sense in this context.
+Values supplied will be resolved using any scopes defined for that breakpoint or range of breakpoints and rendered with the appropriate query.
+Be aware that `mq` does not support values defined as arrays or objects as they make no sense in this context.

 ```JavaScript
 api.mq('smallUp', {